 To ensure a higher chance of success with your acquisition, take the time upfront to fully plan and understand what you’re buying.
 Create a Day One plan, build a solid PMI team, be mindful of culture and validate activities!

-If you’d like to learn how 8020 Consulting offers support in the M&A process, we invite you to download our service sheet.
-It offers much more nuance into how we work with our clients:
+If you’d like to learn how 8020 Consulting offers related support, we invite you to download our mergers and acquisitions consulting services sheet.
+It offers much more nuance into how we work with our clients.
+You can also learn more about post-acquisition transformation in our new ebook:

 About the Author